Best Baby Formulas of 2023

 What baby formula is most recommended by pediatricians?

 There’s no one formula that pediatricians recommend across the board.
 Instead, talk with your pediatrician about which brand and type is best for your baby.
-The best choice will be the formula your doctor supports and that your baby accepts.
+The best choice will be the formula your doctor supports and that your baby accepts and that is accessible and affordable for your family.

 What water is best for baby formula?